Ode I.

 "Blessings" (χαρίτων), lit., "graces"; fig. and Pindarically, it could be rendered as splendors, favors, glories etc. In Pindar, graces are an important part of the poet’s vision of the victor as being divinely radiant due to his victories and subsequent honors.

 "Unwedded" (Μητράνανδρε).
 The Greek word is, as Zoilus remarks, a "super uncommon word."
 Stephanos defines as mater sine viro facta.
 Since, as Zoilus also observes, "husbandless-mother virgin" is a "very strange combination of English words," I felt it best to resort to the more common equivalent.
-"Husbandless" is just as good as a definition, but still brings one up short.
+“Husbandless Mother” not only violates collocation restrictions but has the effect of combining repugnant terms.
+Probably an over-the-top attempt to avoid saying something more common, like “unwedded bride.”

 No comments: